niteshsiingh/Document-Editing-Client/README.md

 ## Acknowledgements

 The initial frontend repository is based on [Noah's Google Docs Clone](https://github.com/noahskorner/google-docs-clone).
 I have modified the necessary files to meet my requirements, such as removing WebSockets for sharing documents and instead using CRDTs.
-Thank you, @noahskorner , for the great starting point!
+Thank you, @[Noah Korner](https://github.com/noahskorner), for the great starting point!

 ## Contact